NolwennDeumie/linguistique/content/civilisation/the-american-revolution/the-american-war-of-independence.md

 Then, the United States created and ambassad, a national Treasury (*Trésor public*) and a bank.
 Titles of nobility were abolished and the first ministries were implemented.

 The Articles of Confederation were put in place only after being ratified by the States, i.e. in March 1781.
 However, for its financial resources, Congress mostly depended on the willing of the States.
-Nothing was intended for the Congress to prevail its authority on the States, the belief in public vertu being so strong.
+Nothing was intended for the Congress to prevail its authority on the States, the belief in public virtue being so strong.